William Hilton (Irish politician): Judge

 By 1626 he had been appointed judge of the Irish Prerogative Court, which dealt with probate cases.
 William probably owed his appointment to Archbishop Ussher, who as Archbishop of Dublin was the nominal head of the Prerogative Court, and whose sister Anne he married in 1626.
 He became Attorney General to the Chief Justice of Connacht in the same year, and held that office until 1637.

-He entered politics, and flourished under the formidable and almost all-powerful Lord Lieutenant of Ireland, Thomas Wentworth, 1st Earl of Strafford, who became a friend of William's brother-in-law the Archbishop.
-He sat in the Irish House of Commons as MP for Armagh in the Parliament of 1634-5.
+He entered politics, and flourished as a client of the formidable and almost all-powerful Lord Lieutenant of Ireland, Thomas Wentworth, 1st Earl of Strafford, who became a friend of William's brother-in-law the Archbishop.
+No doubt at Stafford's prompting he sat in the Irish House of Commons as MP for Armagh in the Parliament of 1634-5.

-In 1638 he became third Baron of the Court of Exchequer (Ireland).
+In 1638, on Strafford's nomination, he became third Baron of the Court of Exchequer (Ireland).
 Stafford's downfall and execution for treason in 1641 does not seem to have affected William's career, but by 1642 conditions in Ireland had become so disturbed that he complained that he was the only Baron still sitting in the Court of Exchequer, and applied for an increase in salary to take account of the extra workload.
-This was apparently refused, but perhaps by way of compensation, he was appointed a judge of the Court of Common Pleas (Ireland) in 1644.
-He was briefly Keeper of the Great Seal of Ireland in 1648, before being replaced by Sir Robert Meredyth.
+This was apparently refused, but perhaps by way of compensation, he was appointed a judge of the Court of Common Pleas (Ireland) in 1644, his patent specifically allowing him to hold both offices together.
+He was briefly Keeper of the Great Seal of Ireland in 1648, before being replaced by Sir Robert Meredyth, who was Chancellor of the Exchequer of Ireland for many years.
 In addition, he was an acting judge of the Irish Court of Admiralty (there was no full-time Irish Admiralty judge after 1638).
 He had been acting judge of the provincial Admiralty courts of Ulster and Connacht since 1635, and in 1647 he replaced his predecessor Dr. Alan Cooke, whose deputy he had been, as the Admiralty judge for Leinster.
 He also went as a judge of assize to the North-west of Ireland, when political conditions there permitted.

 He was a conscientious judge, who like his predecessor Dr Cooke continued to hear cases in the Admiralty Court in Dublin, even during the gravely disturbed conditions of the 1640s.
 Costello states that a salvage case, Macredie v Staples, in which he gave judgment in the plaintiff's favour in 1647, gives a useful glimpse of the routine work of the Irish Admiralty.

 Death and reputation

 He died in 1651 and was buried in St Werburgh's Church, Dublin.
 His widow Anne died soon afterwards and was buried beside him.
 They had no children.

-He appears to have been a lawyer of some ability and was a very conscientious judge, but historians agree that his rise to eminence was due entirely to his marriage into the Ussher family.
+He appears to have been a lawyer of some ability and was a very conscientious judge, but historians agree that his rise to eminence was due entirely to his marriage into the Ussher family, and later to Strafford's patronage.